ThatGuySam/marvelorder/src/pages/en/ms-marvel-92782.md

 description: >-
   A great student, avid gamer, and voracious fan-fic scribe, Kamala Khan has a special affinity for superheroes, particularly Captain Marvel.
-However, she struggles to fit in at home and at school — that is, until she gets super powers like the heroes she’s always looked up to.
-Life is easier with super powers, right?
+However, she struggles to fit in at home and at school — that is, until she gets superpowers like the heroes she’s always looked up to.
+Life is easier with superpowers, right?
+layout: ../../layouts/MainLayout.astro
 type: tv
 logo_on_black: /.netlify/functions/tmdb-image/7UGKZ5c0HSwro6n7GChl8uyaIfy.webp
-layout: ../../layouts/MainLayout.astro
+rentLinks:
+  amazon: >-
+    none
 ---
 ## TMDB Data
 ```json